jafioti/luminal/README.md

 - The aim for 0.3 is to achieve SOTA performance on an M1 pro (50 tok/s), and near SOTA on single nvidia gpus (>100 tok/s), as well as support many mainstream models (Whisper, Stable Diffusion, Yolo v9, etc.) See the tracking issue [here](https://github.com/jafioti/luminal/issues/29)

 Some things on the roadmap:
-- Optimize cuda and metal matmul kernels
+- Expand the search space to utilize Tensor Cores more flexibly
-- Fine-grained metal and cuda IR
+- Bring cuda to parity with Metal
+- Add Blackwell intrinsics, such as TMEM and TMA
+- Build a ROCm backend
 - Build benchmarking suite to test against other libs
 - Distributed data, pipeline and tensor parallel.
-- Beat PT 2.0 perf on LLM training
+- Beat PT 2.0 perf on LLM inference *and* training
 - Write compiler for quantum photonic retro encabulator
 - Build dyson swarm